 -Yes, definitely.
 Look, now she is showing everything and what a beautiful profile she has. -She added.

 I’m surprised because it is supposed that it will be Bruno, Javier or another Leonard.
 The last ultrasound we did it for nothing and Omar’s divination proved to be correct.
 This is Cuba: Everything is possible, nothing is certain, not even to know a baby’s gender.

 We return to the room with the nurse, where we are still waiting for a consult.
 It takes another hour, maybe more.
-The doctor is going to explain me, in detail, how should I eat, wash me here and there with appropriate prepared water and how to life in general.
-This is like the first and not the six month of pregnancy.
-Both ladies will invite me to take a sit in a chair to examine me covering my belly with a sheet, like if I was ready for childbirth.
+The doctor is going to explain to me, in detail, how should I eat, wash me here and there with appropriate prepared water and how to live in general.
+This is like the first and not the sixth month of pregnancy.
+Both ladies will invite me to take a sit in a chair to examine me covering my belly with a sheet as if I was ready for childbirth.
 All the above will take place in a very comic scenario, but very professional.
 After almost four hours, we came out of the hospital.
-I breathe in a sigh of relief, because finally I know where I am and actually I can take a break in Cuba.
+I breathe in a sigh of relief because finally I know where I am and actually I can take a break in Cuba.
 Let’s start over the interchange of names, this time for a girl.